shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 ### Network requests

-You can configure Shake to capture all network traffic from a specific URLSession.

-Network requests are a vital part of all modern applications.
-Having a clear presentation of network request logs gives you a valuable insight of your application lifecycle.

 #### Setup

-Shake Network Request reporting feature is enabled with the Shake.isActivityHistoryEnabled flag, however this doesn't automatically start intercepting any of your app URL requests.

-Shake network intercepting works by stubbing your URLSessionConfiguration object attached to your app's URLSession.
+Network request reporting works by stubbing your URLSessionConfiguration object attached to your app's URLSession.

 :::note
-Make sure to call registerSessionConfiguration Shake method before initialising your URLSession.
+Make sure to call Shake's registerSessionConfiguration method before initialising your URLSession.
 :::

 <Tabs